 Please refer to the appropriate integration guide for each platform for details of how to integrate each SDK into your app project.

-At the end of your 60 day trial, once you have migrated your data to Kumulos and updated your app to use the Kumulos RESTful API or integrated one of our SDKs to call RPC API Methods, you need to enable production mode for your app to ensure uninterrupted API service.
+At the end of your 30 day trial, once you have migrated your data to Kumulos and updated your app to use the Kumulos RESTful API or integrated one of our SDKs to call RPC API Methods, you need to add build to your subscription to ensure uninterrupted API service.

-First of all, you need a valid payment subscription.
+If this is the first feature you have bought, you will need to create a billing subscription by adding payment card details.
 Click on the drop-down menu by your login and select "Account Settings" and then "Billing".
 Enter your payment card details to create a new Kumulos subscription.

 Using Kumulos push notifications¶

 If you used Parse to send Push Notifications to your app, you need to update your app to use the Kumulos Push Notifications instead.